What we know about the missing Titanic-bound submersible

 The U.S. Coast Guard is leading the search for the small craft, named Titan, in the North Atlantic Ocean.
 The remote area is where the Titanic struck an iceberg and sank in 1912, killing all but about 700 of the roughly 2,200 passengers and crew.

 This was OceanGate Expeditions’ third annual voyage to chronicle the deterioration of Titanic since 2021.
-The sunken ship is about 2.4 miles (3.8 kilometers) below the surface.
+The sunken ship is about 2.4 miles below the surface.

 The undersea exploration company has been chronicling the ship’s decay as well as the underwater ecosystem that has sprung up around it over the last century.